aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/list-objects/sort-table-data/_index.md

 | folder          | string  | query                      | Folder path in storage where the Excel file is located.                                                         |
 | storageName     | string  | query                      | Name of the Aspose Cloud storage.                                                                               |

+**Notes**
+The request body must be a valid JSON object matching the `dataSorter` schema.
+Ensure that the workbook, worksheet, and ListObject exist before invoking the sort operation.

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/ListObjects/PostWorksheetListObjectSortTable) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make calls to the Cloud API with cURL.